z00mik/Stego-Challenges-HackTheBox-Write-Ups/Digital Cube/README.md

 <img src="images/dcode-image.png">

-We can apreciate that it's a QR and the 0's was black pixels and the 1's was white pixels.
+We can apreciate that it's a QR and the 0's were black pixels and the 1's were white pixels.

 So we'll read it, I will use https://online-barcode-reader.inliteresearch.com.